Where to get free legal advice on repossession

 How to get help from the duty adviser

 If you have a review you can get advice on the review date.
-You don’t have to go to court, but the notice of review will tell you how to get in touch with the duty adviser by phone.
+You do not have to go to court, but the notice of review will tell you how to get in touch with the duty adviser by phone.

-They may be able to help you agree a repayment plan with your lender or tell the judge if your lender hasn’t followed the rules.
+They may be able to help you agree a repayment plan with your lender or tell the judge if your lender has not followed the rules.

 If you have a possession hearing, then you can get advice and representation from a duty adviser at court.